-We have treated more than 6,400 people for diphtheria in the Cox’s Bazar district as of the end of June and treated almost 5000 people for measles.
+We have treated more than 7,000 people for diphtheria in the Cox’s Bazar district as of the end of March and treated over 5,000 people for measles.

 MSF teams also continue to provide services for survivors of sexual and gender-based violence (SGBV).
 Rates of intimate partner and domestic violence are high.

 We treated 1,087 survivors of sexual and gender-based violence between 25 August 2017 and 31 March 2019.
 However, the real figure of SGBV survivors is impossible to determine as we likely only treat a fraction of all cases.

 Rohingya lack of citizenship rights in Myanmar and their lack of refugee status in Bangladesh is at the heart of many issues.
 Long-term solutions are needed to respond to Rohingya refugee crisis.

 For the Rohingya left in Rakhine in Myanmar, MSF is particularly concerned about barriers to access healthcare due to restrictions on their freedom of movement.
 Humanitarian actors need independent access in order to assess and respond impartially to health needs.

 For the Rohingya that have fled to Bangladesh, it is critical that any return or repatriation of Rohingya refugees to Myanmar only take place if it is voluntary, their safety is guaranteed and the root causes of the violence have been addressed.
 That means addressing the ongoing discrimination and denial of basic human rights.